 Prerequisite: ECON 1102 or permission of the instructor An examination of basic analytical and institutional issues pertaining to the economics of the arms race between the two superpowers.
 Topics will include the relationship between military spending and economic development, domestic economic consequences of the arms race, and the economic potential of converting military industries to civilian production.
-(Also listed under Peace and Conflict Studies)
+(Also listed as a Peace and Conflict Studies Emphasis Course)